Skip to content

 Daylight Raid From My Studio Window, John Lavery

-This wartime painting was created in the studio of John Lavery capturing his wife, Hazel, reacting to a dogfight happening outside.
-This scene took place on the 7th of July 1917 and shows German biplanes taking on the British in the skies of London.
-It shows the worry of his wife peeking over a blackout curtain at the fighting beyond in contrast to the relaxed mess of the studio where she is standing.
+This wartime painting was created in John Lavery’s studio, capturing his wife, Hazel, reacting to a dogfight outside.
+This scene took place on July 7, 1917, and shows German biplanes taking on the British in the skies of London.
+It shows the worry of his wife peeking over a blackout curtain at the fighting beyond, in contrast to the relaxed mess of the studio where she is standing.

 This painting stands in a large golden frame in the main gallery space of Lavery’s works at the Ulster Museum in the Art Zone.